 There is no true irreversible or irretrievable impact on the air quality, nor commitment of the air or air quality.
-Although some degradation of the air would probably result from the increasing human use of the Wrangell area, it can always be raised again, if necessary, by closing the area to use and shutting down all facilities.
+Although some degradation of the air would probably result from the increasing human use of the White Mountains/Fortymile area, it can always be raised again, if necessary, by closing the area to use and shutting down all facilities.
 Air quality is a function of man's use.
 In an area such as this, where human use is considered to be generally low, the degradation would be low and, therefore, returnable to the natural state.

 There are few impacts on land so serious as to be completely irreversible.
+This is particularly true where a comprehensive plan for use and for protection of an area has been approved, and all actions taken on the land are consistent with that plan.
+Land uses which cause destruction or reduction of the soil may be considered irreversible.
+Uses that completely alter the site due to construction can also be considered irreversibly impacting.

-This is particularly true where a comprehensive plan for use and protection of an area has been approved and all actions taken on the land are consistent with that plan.
-Destructive land uses may be considered irreversible.
-Uses that alter a site can also be considered irreversibly impacted.
 Areas heavily disturbed as a result of mining operations may be presumed to have a continuing impact as revegetation will normally be a long-term affair.
-This recognizes that such mitigating factors as recovering with topsoil, fertilizing and reseeding, may be helpful, but are not always possible.
+This recognizes that such mitigating factors as re-covering with topsoil, fertilizing, and reseeding may be helpful, but not always possible or practical.

-Any continuing loss of land would have an impact on the wildlife dependent on the area's renewable resources for sustenance, or for denning purposes.
-The principal continuing impact, however, would be the continued use by people with the noise, and odors they add to the area.
-While these are not irreversible and irretrievable impacts, they are normally long lasting and in effect may be considered irreversible.
+Any continuing base of land would have an impact on the wildlife dependent on the area's renewable resources for sustenance or reproduction.
+The principal continuing impact, however, would be the continued use by people with the noise and the odors they add to the area.
+While these are not irreversible and irretrievable impacts, they are normally long-lasting and in effect may be considered irreversible.